 Endodontists examine patients and interpret radiographs and pulp tests to determine pulp vitality and periapical tissue condition.
 They evaluate their findings and prescribe a method of treatment to prevent loss of teeth.

 What is a Prosthodontist?

 The prosthodontist examines and diagnoses disabilities caused by loss of teeth and supporting structures.
 They formulate and execute treatment plans for the construction of corrective prostheses to restore proper function and esthetics of the mouth, face, and jaw.
-We spend 3 or more years after dental school learning, training and working on complex dental problems for patients.
-The complex can be one tooth or all of the teeth in the mouth.
-We do take referrals, but you do not need a referral to our office to become a patient.

 What is a Pediatric Dentist?